ben519/MLPB/Problems/Predict NFL Game Winner/README.md

-# Predicting Football Game Winner
+# Predict NFL Game Winner
 Predict whether the New Orleans Saints will win a football game against their opponent using fictitious data on historical Saints games.

 #### Note About Time